yakhyo/face-reidentification/docs/api/face_detection.md

 def detect(self, image, max_num=0, metric="max")
 ```

-Detects faces in an image.
+Detects faces in an image and returns coordinates in the original image space.

 ##### Parameters
-- `image` (numpy.ndarray): Input image
+- `image` (numpy.ndarray): Input image in BGR format
 - `max_num` (int): Maximum number of detections (0 for no limit)
-- `metric` (str): Metric for selecting faces ("max" or "center")
+- `metric` (str, optional): Metric for selecting faces when max_num is specified.
+Options:
+  - "max": Selects faces with the largest area
+  - "center": Selects faces based on a combined score of area and distance from the image center.
+Faces closer to the center with reasonable size are prioritized over larger faces at the edges.
+  Default: "max".

 ##### Returns
 - tuple: (detections, keypoints)
-  - detections: numpy.ndarray of shape (N, 5) with [x1, y1, x2, y2, score]
+  - detections: numpy.ndarray of shape (N, 5) with [x1, y1, x2, y2, score] in original image coordinates
-  - keypoints: numpy.ndarray of shape (N, 5, 2) with facial landmarks
+  - keypoints: numpy.ndarray of shape (N, 5, 2) with facial landmarks in original image coordinates

 #### forward
 ```python